0ddjob/Sinclair/VDriveZ88_Serial_Converter/README.md

 - 1 x 9-way 2.54mm pitch pin header for Z88 serial
 - 1 x 8-way 2mm pitch pin header for VDrive interface
 - 1 x 2-way 2.54mm pin header for +5VDC power input
+- 2 x M2 screws for mounting the PCB

 Note that pin headers are optional - you could just directly solder the wires to the PCB.<br>